Crop-Phenomics-Group/AirSurf-Lettuce/README.md

 Please see the README.txt file that is included in this repository.

+We have a Windows .exe file you can download.
+You can use it to analyze the sample images found in the repository's testing_images/ folder.

-We currently are working on packaging the program for Windows and macOS.
+We currently are working on packaging the program for macOS.